 Moving Towards a Frictionless Experience

-The trend in KYC checks is already to move towards an experience that is as frictionless as possible (with selfie and IDs, utility document uploads, etc…).
+The trend with KYC compliance and AML compliance is already to move towards an experience that is as frictionless as possible (with selfie and IDs, utility document uploads, etc…).
 And it’s interesting to imagine how they will evolve in the future.

 Will an e-KYC process break away from the traditional scan-and-upload model?
 Will there be reliable risk techniques for checking ID cards and passports via NPC to predict financial crimes?
 What about anti money laundering (aml) checks?

 It’s hard to tell.
 But at SEON, we believe we are the ultimate extension, allowing you to gather granular information on top of your pre-existing requirements.
 And above all, you can combine the power of our fraud prevention solution to augment AML solutions, filter out bad users pre-KYC, trigger exceptions for 3DS checks, reduce transaction fraud, eradicate defaulting customers, and grow your business safely, with complete peace of mind.

 You might also be interested in reading about:

 Tamas is the founder and CEO of SEON and an expert in all the technological aspects of fraud prevention.